ganu07/imdb-task/README.md

 The imdb api application starts with basic auth with username = admin and password = admin

+use Postman API to send the request : https://web.postman.co/

 The api start with this = GET https://flask-imd.herokuapp.com/

 1) GET all the search movie with this request